The-One-And-Only-H/jasminewebsite/README.md

 So I set myself the challenge of building a website using as little HTML as possible, so as to encourage myself to utilise as much JS as possible.
 I've used jQuery in other projects and have used a small amount in this one also, but I have tried to keep this to a minimum in favour of writing in raw JS instead.

+This project is currently a WIP, but you can view it here: https://the-one-and-only-h.github.io/jasminewebsite/index.html